UW-UPL/Documentation/README.md

 ## Starting up servers
-Machines that need to be turned back on:
+Machines that need to be turned back on.
+They are listed **in order they should be started**:

+1. Siren (DHCP, so the computers know of each other and can talk to each other)

-1. Eris (home folders)
+2. Eris (home folders)

   *Sometimes need to hit enter for GRUB or F1 to boot.
 Plug in Monitor and Keyboard to check as you boot up.

-2. Siren (DHCP, so the computers know of each other and can talk to each other)

-    *Once booted, run: "sudo /etc/init.d/isc-dhcp-server start"

 3. Spearow (web server for upl.cs.wisc.edu)

     *Also sometimes need to hit F1 upon boot.
-After you are in, need to run the following command: "sudo /etc/init.d/apache2 start"

 4. Nethack (some game servers, and mumble server)

+5. Turn on all other machines

 ## Common Problems: